Dorinha Duval

-Dorinha Duval (real name Dorah Teixeira) is a Brazilian former actress and singer, who after retirement from television and film, became an artist.
+Dorinha Duval (21 January 1929 – 21 May 2025) was a Brazilian actress and singer, who after retirement from television and film, became an artist.
 She became famous for her roles in some of Brazil's most famous television soap operas and, later, for the murder of her abusive third husband.

 Early life

 Dorah Teixeira was born in São Paulo, Brazil on 21 January 1929.
 As a teenager, she joined director Carlos Lisboa's group of dancers, performing at casinos in the interior of São Paulo state.
 She also sang and played the maracas, earning her the nickname of Dorah Maraca.
 In this role she appeared in the opening show on Brazilian TV.
 She also became known as Chininha, apparently from the Chinese appearance of her eyes.
 Discovered by actors Maria Irma and Juan Daniel, parents of director Daniel Filho, she joined the variety theatre, where she became a successful starlet.
 Her time in variety was remembered in a 2006 soap opera by Silvio de Abreu, called Belíssima, in which she made a special appearance.